akroyals21/Eclipse-Deploy-/README.md

 This guide outlines the steps for deploying on the Eclipse network.

+##CREDIT

+**Credits to**:  [ZUN](x.com/Zunxbt) This guide is based on Zun's original guide, with a significant modification allowing you to import your private key directly from your old wallet, enhancing your interactions with your old wallet.

 ## Prerequisites

 1. **System**: Use any linux based system be it ubuntu(preferably),vps,codespaces,etc.